openhab/openhab-docs/developers/osgi/osgids.md

 Let's take a look at some configuration parameters, that we can apply:

 - **immediate**:
-    - *true* - the component is activated as soon as all dependencies are satisfied.
+  - *true- - the component is activated as soon as all dependencies are satisfied.
 Adding this option will ensure that the component will be activated right after the bundle is activated and the component is satisfied;
-    - *false* - the component has lazy activation.
+  - *false- - the component has lazy activation.
 The activation of the component is delayed(lazy activation) until the service is requested.
 This is the default value;
 - **cardinality**:
-    - *1..1* - single service reference, that is mandatory.
+  - *1..1- - single service reference, that is mandatory.
 If your referenced service gets inactive, DS deactivates your service component as well (default value);
-    - *0..1* - single service reference(not mandatory).
+  - *0..1- - single service reference(not mandatory).
 You have to be aware that you might not have your reference resolved, your component can live with the absence;
-    - *0..n* - multiple service references (not mandatory).
+  - *0..n- - multiple service references (not mandatory).
 The referenced service can be implemented multiple times, so they are added to a list in your component implementation;
-    - *1..n* = like the above, but mandatory;
+  - *1..n- = like the above, but mandatory;
 - **policy**:
-    - *static* - the default policy.
+  - *static- - the default policy.
 Component configuration are deactivated every time, when a reference with static policy becomes unavailable.
 This causes the activating and deactivating of the component.
 It can be very expensive, when we have multiple bound services, or when a service is often unregistered and re-registered;
-    - *dynamic* - with this policy the component is not deactivated, when a referenced service is changed.
+  - *dynamic- - with this policy the component is not deactivated, when a referenced service is changed.
 It is slightly more complex, as the component implementation has to properly handle changes in the set of bound services.

 ### Method Injection